kubeflow/katib/examples/v1beta1/trial-images/enas-cnn-cifar10/README.md

 To know more about using ENAS in Katib, check
 [this guide](../../../../pkg/suggestion/v1beta1/nas/enas/).

-Katib uses this image container in the [ENAS Experiments](../../nas/enas-gpu.yaml#L137-L148).
+Katib uses this training container in the [ENAS Experiments](../../nas/enas-gpu.yaml#L137-L148).